-The Indian Tribe Mitigation Trust is intended to be a qualified settlement fund pursuant to section 468B of the Internal Revenue Code, 26 U.S.C.
+The Indian Tribe Mitigation Trust is intended to be a qualified settlement fund pursuant to section 468B of the Internal Revenue Code ("IRC"), 26 U.S.C.
 468B, and related Treasury Regulations.
-The Trustee shall use its best efforts to submit, within six months after the Trust Effective Date, an application to obtain a Private Letter Ruling from the IRS that the Indian Tribe Trust will be treated as a qualified settlement fund and exempt from Federal Income Taxes.
+The Trustee submitted an application for the Tribe Trust to obtain a PLR from the IRS that the Indian Tribe Trust will be treated as a qualified settlement fund and exempt from federal income taxes.
 The Tribe Trust has filed the PLR as described in Note 2.
-The PLR application is pending as of December 31, 2017.
+The PLR application is pending as of December 31, 2018.